Call for papers

 Doctoral Consortium

-The Koli Calling Doctoral Consortium will be organized before the conference, November 12-13 as an in-person event at Koli.
-See the separate call for papers here.
+The Koli Calling Doctoral Consortium will be organized before the conference, November 03-04, as an in-person event at Koli.
+A separate Call for Applications will be released later in 2026.

 Important Dates

-• Notification of acceptance (full papers and discussion papers): September 11 (we apologize for the delay)
+• Notification of acceptance (full papers and discussion papers): August 30

-Extended submission deadline: For full papers and discussion papers we offer a re-submission slack of exactly one week.
-If the meta-information of the paper (authors, title, abstract, keywords, and submission topics) is submitted by the first deadline, it will be possible to submit updated versions of the paper until Midnight June 28.
-Papers for which meta-information is not first submitted by June 21 will not be considered.
+Extended submission deadline: For full papers and discussion papers, we offer a resubmission slack of exactly one week.
+If the metainformation (authors, title, abstract, keywords, and submission topics) of the paper is submitted by the first deadline, it will be possible to submit the full version of the paper by midnight on July 19.
+Papers that are not first submitted by July 12 will not be considered.

 Special Author Notes